boun-tabi/BoAT/README.md

 Boğaziçi University Annotation Tool for Dependency Parsing

-This repository contains an implementation of **BoAT** to easily annotate CoNLL-U files (see https://universaldependencies.org/format.html) for dependency parsing.
+This repository contains an implementation of **BoAT** to easily annotate [CoNLL-U files](https://universaldependencies.org/format.html) for dependency parsing.
 It also visualizes the parse trees.

 ## Implementation